Stifel slashes price target on Scientific Games Corporation [SGMS] – find out why.

-Scientific Games Corporation [NASDAQ: SGMS] stock went on an upward path that rose over 1.94% on Tuesday, amounting to a one-week price increase of more than 25.82%.
-Over the last 12 months, SGMS stock dropped by -49.03%.
-The one-year Scientific Games Corporation stock forecast points to a potential upside of 51.08.
+Scientific Games Corporation [NASDAQ: SGMS] stock went on a downward path that fall over -5.47% on Thursday, amounting to a one-week price increase of more than 28.80%.
+Over the last 12 months, SGMS stock dropped by -45.15%.
+The one-year Scientific Games Corporation stock forecast points to a potential upside of 46.59.
 The average equity rating for SGMS stock is currently 2.60, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Scientific Games Corporation [SGMS]: